 Introduction

-Hidradenitis Suppurativa (HS), also known as acne inversa, is a chronic, inflammatory skin condition characterised by recurrent, painful nodules, abscesses, and sinus tracts primarily affecting areas of the body where skin folds, such as the armpits, groin, buttocks, and under the breasts.
+Hidradenitis Suppurativa (HS), also known as acne inversa, is a chronic inflammatory skin condition characterised by recurrent, painful nodules, abscesses, and sinus tracts primarily affecting areas of the body where skin folds, such as the armpits, groin, buttocks, and under the breasts.
 Over time, it can lead to scarring and significant psychosocial impact.
 The condition often begins after puberty and can persist for many years, with periods of flare-ups and remission.

 Aetiology and Risk Factors